-IMPORTANT: this is not a beginner move and requires some base strength to perform correctly, just like pull ups.
+IMPORTANT: this is not a beginner move and requires some base strength to perform correctly, just like pull-ups.
 Be careful and if you happen to have a weaker core, you might want to start off by doing easier core exercises first and gradually introduce this plank variation into your core workout routine.

 As you can clearly see from the video above, you will need to flex all your back, core and leg muscles to hold the Chinese back plank position, even just for a short period of time.
-To be on the safe side, try practicing Chinese back planks on slightly elevated surface as opposed to going all out and climbing on top of the best multi gym.
+To be on the safe side, try practising Chinese back planks on a slightly elevated surface as opposed to going all out and climbing on top of the best multi gym.

-To perform a Chinese back plank, lay down in between the three elevated surface points you previously arranged in the a T-shape.
-This could be anything, as long as they are strong enough to support your bodyweight.
+To perform a Chinese back plank, lay down in between the three elevated surface points you previously arranged in a T-shape.
+This could be anything, as long as they are strong enough to support your weight.
 In the video, not surprisingly, they use a Mirafit Heavy Duty Weight Bench (or something very similar) which is on top of our best weight bench guide.

 Place your heels on top of the object at the bottom of the T and the elbows on the other two points, then squeeze your muscles and lift your hips off the ground.
 Much like during standard planks, the aim is to hold your body as straight as possible, looking up and trying to keep the spine in a neutral position.
 Hold this pose as long as you can but ideally for at least 30 seconds, then lower your hips back to the ground.